- Listing Type: Summer Programs

 The format of the program includes discussions, laboratory techniques and fun activities designed to reinforce scientific concepts in an informal environment.
 In addition, participants will meet microbiologists and microbiology students who can offer insight into careers in microbiology.

--Gained valuable hands-on laboratory techniques commonly performed in clinical and research settings
+- Valuable hands-on laboratory skills and techniques commonly performed in clinical and research settings

--Designed strategies for identifying bacteria causing infectious disease
+- Strategies for identifying microorganisms causing infectious diseases

--Understood the beneficial microbes that make up the human microbiome and illustrate their importance in human health
+- Understanding of the beneficial microbes that make up the human microbiome and their importance in human health